markoheijnen/YouTube-DJ/README.txt

 == Changelog ==

+= 0.4 =
+* Make as responsive as we could make it
+* Better structure of the HTML
+* Usage of data attributes and other HTML fixes to make it HTML compliant
+* Simplified the YouTube player
+* Queue is now sortable
+* Add remove buttons to the queue
+* Style hover on items in the queue and search list

 = 0.3 =
 * Fix localization
 * Add support to use the channel of an artist as a playlist